56K, 1982-3; undream painting-poem (acrylic, 14x17") summing up a life-phase, by Chris Wayan

-A proud angry picture-poem during a hard time, when great gifts flowed through my hands, from God through me to others... but not to me.
+A proud angry painting-poem during a hard time, when great gifts flowed through my hands, from God through me to others... but not to me.
 I was powerful but empty.
 A dangerous phase for artists!
 Wild rants like this kept me from turning mean.

 To others, at least.
 I managed to be plenty mean to me.